weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 [screen capture]

 Once the stack has been created, select the Outputs tab and look for the URL to Weave Cloud where you can visualize the demo app.
-However, before you can do that, you will first deploy the multicast app as a set of services to the ECS cluster you just created.
+However, before you can do that, you need to deploy the multicast app as a set of services to the ECS cluster you just created.

 Leave the stack creation window open and create a new tab for this next section.